openaq/aqi-hub/docs/indices/eu.md

 The European Air Quality Index is comprised of six categories:

+_Note_: Adapted from “European Air Quality Index," (n.d.), [airindex.eea.europa.eu/AQI/index.html](https://airindex.eea.europa.eu/AQI/index.html)[^2].
+Accessed 23 July 2024.

 ## Methods

 NO<sub>2</sub>, O<sub>3</sub>, and SO<sub>2</sub> use hourly concentrations, while PM<sub>2.5</sub> and PM<sub>10</sub> use 24-hour running means for the previous 24 hours when calculating the European Air Quality Index.
 A 24-hour running mean is calculated if there is corresponding data for at least 18 hours out of the previous 24.
 There are no rounding conventions stated for concentration or sub-index values.

-Using the breakpoint concentration table above, a sub-index is determined for each pollutant with provided data.
+Using the breakpoint concentration table below, a sub-index is determined for each pollutant with provided data.
 The overall European Air Quality Index for a station corresponds to the poorest sub-index of that station.

+(breakpoint table)
+_Note_: Adapted from European Air Quality Index," (n.d.), [airindex.eea.europa.eu/AQI/index.html](https://airindex.eea.europa.eu/AQI/index.html)[^2].
+Accessed 23 July 2024.

+Note: We have assumed a convention of rounding to one significant figure to avoid overlapping limit values within the breakpoint concentration table.
+This was used to determine the lower limit as the map released by the European Union to provide public information uses pollutant concentrations to one significant figure [^2].

 Air quality measurements that exceed the upper bound of the ‘extremely poor’ category are not taken into account as they are typically found to be erroneous [^2].